syncfusion-content/javascript-docs/js/PivotClient/Layout-Customization.md

 ## Size

-Allows you to render PivotClient in different sizes.
-You can set height and width under ['size'] property.
+Allows you to render pivot client in different sizes.
+You can set height and width under [`size`](/api/js/ejpivotclient#members:size) property.

 ## Set size in Pixels